Ulmus americana 'Beaverlodge'

-The American elm cultivar Ulmus americana 'Beaverlodge' was selected as a seedling in 1925 at the Beaverlodge Experimental Farm, Morden, Manitoba, part of the Lacombe Research Centre, Alberta, for its hardiness and vigour, and released in 1954.
+The American elm cultivar Ulmus americana 'Beaverlodge' was selected as a seedling in 1925 at the Beaverlodge Experimental Farm, Morden, Manitoba, part of the Lacombe Research Centre, Alberta, for its hardiness and vigour, and was released in 1954.

 Description

 'Beaverlodge' had an upright, moderately spreading canopy.
-It was quick-growing and recommended for avenue planting.
+It was fast-growing and recommended for avenue planting.

 Cultivation

 It is not known whether the tree remains in cultivation in North America or beyond.